This post is sponsored by WellPet but the content and opinions expressed here are my own.

 - Baking soda

-- Honey (can leave out if you prefer)
+- Honey – you can leave this out if you prefer

-- Pumpkin puree (not pumpkin pie filling – pumpkin should be the only ingredient)
+- Pumpkin puree – make sure it’s pumpkin puree and not pumpkin pie filling.
+Pumpkin should be the only ingredient

 - Vegetable oil